How to water ski when you can't use your legs

 Video

-BBC security correspondent Frank Gardner has used a wheelchair since being shot on assignment in Saudi Arabia in 2004.
+The BBC's Frank Gardner tries water skiing for the first time since being shot on assignment in Saudi Arabia in 2004.

-A competent water skier before his injury, he had heard of "adaptive water skiing" but says it had been that "one challenge too far" – until now.

 -